 3. Hiyashi Chuka

-This chilled ramen noodle salad features a rainbow of colorful toppings like kinshi tamago, ham, cucumber, and tomato, all drizzled with tangy soy-vinegar sauce.
+This authentic hiyashi chuka recipe creates a stunning cold noodle salad with colorful toppings like kinshi tamago, ham, cucumber, and tomato, all brought together with a tangy soy-vinegar sauce.

 This dish truly is a cultural monument to Japanese summer, significant enough to earn its place as a seasonal word in haiku poetry.
 The sight of “Hiyashi Chuka Hajimemashita” (Cold Chinese Noodles Now Available) signs marks the true beginning of summer in Japan.